CONFERENCE SERIES: Informatics & IT

-Enhancing R&D Effectiveness through Global ELN Deployment DVD
+Digital Course: Enhancing R&D Effectivenes through Global ELN Deployment

 Transitioning from a paper notebook to an ELN has proven advantages for data integrity, interoperability, analysis and management.
 ELNs have allowed different types and formats of research data to be stored in one place, and be accessed across departments, divisions and research sites, enabling enhanced consistency, efficiency and collaboration.
 As pharma strives to incorporate ELNs into existing workflows, questions remain about the best way to leverage this technology to enhance R&D’s effectiveness—what data should be stored in the ELN, who has access to it and when, how should this be rolled out to ensure a smooth transition?

-This workshop presents case studies from early adapters and pharmaceutical leaders, each discussing the unique needs an ELN has addressed for their scientists, management and legal teams, and offering best practices and lessons learned in implementation.
+This digital course presents case studies from early adapters and pharmaceutical leaders, each discussing the unique needs an ELN has addressed for their scientists, management and legal teams, and offering best practices and lessons learned in implementation.

 Over 149 Minutes